Christmas Special : Upto 40% OFF! + 2 free courses - SCHEDULE CALL

 13. Cyber-Extortion

-Cyberextortion type of cybercrime that involves threatening an individual or an organization to damage its system if not paid a ransom.
+Cyberextortion is a type of cybercrime that involves threatening an individual or an organization to damage its system if not paid a ransom.
 This can be a pre-cyber attack threat or one given after gaining access to a website.

 Example of Cyber Extortion Cybercrime: